-HANE is an affiliate of mine because I am simply so impressed with their work.
+The Herbal Academy is someone I advertise for because I am simply so impressed with their work.
 They take the huge concept of herbal medicine and make it manageable for us every day people.
-If you haven’t tried their Introductory Herb Course or their Intermediate Herb Course, I highly recommend them.
-All online, all at your own pace and very well done.

-Unlike their courses, this site is meant to be like an interactive collection of the coolest herb books you’ve ever read and like having a congregation of all your herbal mentors in one place.
+Unlike their courses, this Herbal Academy site is meant to be like an interactive collection of the coolest herb books you’ve ever read.
+Similarly, it’s like having a congregation of all your herbal mentors in one place.
 Candyland for the herb-nerds like me!

 Features of Herbarium

 We are herbalists, a spirited group of individuals from all walks of life, joined together by our gratitude for nature and our desire to live and heal with plants.
 Along our herbal journey, we have grown closer to the earth and closer to the fellow beings whom it sustains.
 We have learned and continue to learn how even the smallest, seemingly insignificant plant has value.
 Real value — to its ecosystem and to us.

 This connection that we share, this knowledge that we have gained, and all that we have yet to learn – these are the roots of The Herbarium.“

 Since it’s a hub of information, I’m using Herbarium as a resource for our homeschool herbal studies.
 While this site isn’t for young children, my teenagers are able to use it well.

 With membership in the Herbarium, you get access to this book AS WELL AS other e-books they have published.
 There’s also a shop page where you can find all Herbal Academy products.